 Submissions should be double spaced with page numbers on the bottom right.

 Academic articles should be 3000-5000 words in length.
-Commentaries and review essays should be between 800 to 1500 words and book reviews generally 800 words and should refer to the book review guide.
+Academic articles will be sent for double-blind peer review.
+We also publish commentaries and review commentaries and review essays should be between 800 to 2000 words and book reviews generally 800 words and should refer to the book review guide.
 Short stories can be up to 1000 words and should refer to the Short Story Guide.

 Preparation for submitting a manuscript for peer review should ensure that both formatting and referencing requirements are followed.
 Note authors will be asked to fix such errors in submission at short notice so it is best to ensure issues are addressed in first submission.